aws-samples/serverless-patterns/lambda-streaming-ttfb-write-sam-with-dynamodb/README.md

 3. Querying
    The Lambda function begins querying DynamoDB using the defined limit (e.g., 100 items per batch).
 DynamoDB will return only a limited set of results instead of the entire result set at once.
 4. Response Streaming
-   As soon as a batch of results is retrieved, the Lambda function uses the `write()` method of Lambda's streaming API to send the data to the client.
+   As soon as a batch of results is retrieved, the function uses Lambda's streaming API `write()` method to send the data to the client.
 This happens immediately, without waiting for the entire query operation to complete.
 5. Pagination Handling
    If DynamoDB returns a LastEvaluatedKey (which indicates that more data is available), the Lambda function automatically continues querying the next batch of data.
 Each batch is streamed to the client as it becomes available.
 6. Final Response